 Inducted in 2014

 Founder of Mesa, his Mark I amplifier – dubbed the “Boogie” by Carlos Santana – was the first guitar amp with a “cascading” gain stage.
 It introduced high-gain tone without deafening sound-pressure levels and rose to prominence after being used by Santana on Abraxas.
-CLICK HERE for details on the VG 2014 Readers’ Choice Awards.
+Find all the details in the 2014 VG Readers’ Choice Awards.

 Inducted in 2013

 In the “realm” of the guitar, his name is well-known.
 But the “why” behind that reality is much less-known.

 Born Roland Sherwood Ball, he grew up in Southern California and learned to play Hawaiian-steel guitar when he was just nine years old.
 As a young adult, he toured with the Tommy Duncan band and in the ’50s enlisted in the U.S. Air Force, where he played with the USAF Band.
 Afterward, he returned to SoCal and resumed playing guitar in local clubs and lounges.
 His profile increased, however, when he scored a gig on “Western Varieties,” a weekly show on Los Angeles’ KTLA-TV, and from there better opportunities arose, including studio work and teaching.
 Find all the details in the VG Hall Of Fame’s Class of 2013.

 Inducted in 2012

 A true child of the ’60s, he jammed with Jimi James and sold $10 fuzz pedals before founding Electro-Harmonix.
 The iconic guitar-effects company nearly died twice, but thanks to Matthews’ foresight and savvy, it has flourished since being re-launched in the mid ’90s.
 Read more on Mike Mathews or find all the details on the VG Hall Of Fame’s Class of 2012.